How the first review decides the fate of your product

 New here?
 Join below for 3min marketing tips 💡 based on research 🎓 to grow your company 📈

-The same products on different online marketplaces often have very different reviews (see examples below - click to zoom in).
+The same products on different online marketplaces often have very different reviews.

 Why does this happen?
 The authors of today’s research found that one of the key drivers is whether the first review a product receives is positive or negative.